 The cost to guard against losses on the debt of Kohl’s Corp.
-(KSS) rose the most in four weeks after the third-largest U.S. department-store company cut its fiscal 2012 profit forecast and said second-quarter sales fell (KSS).
+(KSS:US) rose the most in four weeks after the third-largest U.S. department-store company cut its fiscal 2012 profit forecast and said second-quarter sales fell (KSS:US).

 Credit-default swaps tied to Menomonee Falls, Wisconsin- based Kohl’s rose 6.8 basis points to a mid-price of 181.6 basis points, the biggest increase since July 12, according to data provider CMA, which is owned by McGraw-Hill Cos. and compiles prices quoted by dealers in the privately negotiated market.

 Slowing economic growth has eroded U.S. corporate profits as the unemployment rate held above 8 percent for a 42nd month in July.
 While 72 percent of the 449 companies in the Standard & Poor’s 500 index that have reported earnings beat analysts’ profit estimates, only 41 percent topped on sales.